mbarbetti/hello-snakemake/README.md

 Simple implementation of snakemake to sample and plot data

 ### Contents
-1. Rule `sample-rule`
-  * Produces .npz file containing data sampled accordingly to {'normal', 'uniform', 'exponential', 'lognormal'} distribution
+1. The rule `sample-rule` produces .npz file containing data sampled accordingly to {'normal', 'uniform', 'exponential', 'lognormal'} distribution

-2. Rule `plot-rule`
-  * Produces a histogram figure filled with the data sampled by the previous snakemake rule
+2. The rule `plot-rule` produces a histogram figure filled with the data sampled by the previous snakemake rule

-3. Rule `all`
-  * Produces all the .npz files and the histogram figures
+3. The rule `all` produces all the .npz files and the histogram figures

 ### Dependencies
 `hello-snakemake` requires: